aws/amazon-sagemaker-examples/reinforcement_learning/rl_cartpole_coach/README.md

 ## This Example

-Sample Cart Pole Example using SageMaker with base docker image containing Coach, TF and OpenAI Gym.
+Sample Cart Pole Example using SageMaker RL with base docker image containing Coach, MxNet and OpenAI Gym.
 This is a toy example taken from
-[Coach Quick Start Guide](https://github.com/NervanaSystems/coach/blob/master/tutorials/4.%20Quick%20Start%20Guide.ipynb).
-It demonstrates how you can use the SageMaker Python SDK script mode with a Tensorflow+Coach container.
+[Coach Quick Start Guide](https://github.com/NervanaSystems/coach/blob/master/tutorials/0.%20Quick%20Start%20Guide.ipynb).
+It demonstrates how you can use the `RLEstimator` from the SageMaker Python SDK in `script` mode.

 ## Summary